davidateeyore/ArduRPM/README.md

 The STL files for the ArduRPM box with lid.
 I printed it in PLA+ on a Creality Ender 5 printer without any problems..
 UPDATE (of sorts!)
 I have found an article suggesting using a 60 slot opto-interruper wheel which could improve the performance: openSCADded a suitable design and will test it with some better arduino code (60 pulses detected equauls 1 rev per minute) and just do a frequency count for 1 second then divide by 60 and display RPM.. just need to fix the code..

+Later(10MAR2024) the positioning of the optointerrupter is critical, there isn't much room at the head end of the minilathe.
+Also, at speed, the pulse shaping is rather crappy. may need to put a buffer in place with input pulldown..